 What we do

 Today, we generate more data than ever before.
 From restaurant reviews to turnstyle traffic, we create, log, and store electronic traces of our thoughts and behavior.
+We call these types of data BONDS -- big or naturally occurring data sets.
 While companies can use these data to anticipate market trends, researchers can sift through them to uncover meaningful insights into human cognition, behavior, and emotion.

-Our goal at Data on the Mind is to facilitate the use of big data by cognitive scientists.
+Our goal at Data on the Mind is to bridge the gaps between BONDS and cognitive science: the imagination gap (or the difficulty of seeing a cognitive question in BONDS), the skills gap (or the difficulty of working with large and complex datasets), and the culture gap (or the difficulty in getting researchers and institutions to embrace BONDS).
 Currently, we accomplish this by providing lists of data resources with out-of-the-box cognitive potential, tools and tutorials to help along the way, and interviews with pioneering researchers to provide inspiration.

 We categorize the data we find into one of three types:

 - Datasets: These are individual chunks of data about a single topic.
 Datasets may include only a single type of data or a range of multimodal data.
 Data collection for a single dataset may occur over any length of time, from days to decades.
 The defining factor for these data are that they are from or about a single source.

 - Repositories: These are resources that encompass multiple individual datasets.
 Repositories may be open to all researchers or curated by a sponsoring institution.
 The datasets included may range wildly according to the missions of the specific repository.
 For researchers interested in making their data available to others, repositories are an excellent place to start.